sassoftware/restaf/packages/registerclient/README.md

 ---

-This installs the registerapp as a global command.
+This installs the registerclient as a global command.

 ---